-☐ Self-directed ☐ Agency-operated state er State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specific policies concerning making payment to relatives/legal guardians for the provision of waiver services over and absolicies addressed in Item C-2-d.
-Select one : 0 The state does not make payment to relatives/legal guardians for furnishing waiver services.
-0 The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
+Self-directed Agency-operated ta her State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specific policies concerning making payment to relatives/legal guardians for the provision of waiver services over and absolute policies addressed in Item C-2-d.
+Select one : The state does not make payment to relatives/legal guardians for furnishing waiver services.
+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
 Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
 Specify the controls that are employed ensure that payments are made only for services rendered.
 Also, specify in Appendix C-1/C-3 each waiver services which payment may be made to relatives/legal guardians.
-0 0 Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
-0 qualified to provide services as specified in Appendix C-1/C-3. • qualified to provide services as specified in Appendix C-1/C-3. • Specify the controls that are employed to ensure that payments are made only for services rendered. • Qualified to provide services as specified in Appendix C-1/C-3.
-Specify the controls that are employed to ensure that payments are made only for services rendered.
 Other policy.
-Specify: Relatives/guardians may provide CES Waiver services; however, the state does not pay relatives or guardians directly.
-Instead, the State pays the PASSE a per member per month (PMPM) prospective capitation payment for each attributed member.
-The PASSE may then utilize qualified relatives or guardians to provide the services. Оре qualified to provide services as specified in Appendix C-1/C-3.
-Specify the controls that are employed to ensure that payments are made only for services rendered.
-Other policy.
-Specify: Relatives/guardians may provide CES Waiver services; however, the state does not pay relatives or guardians directly.
-Instead, the State pays the PASSE a per member per month (PMPM) prospective capitation payment feach attributed member.
+Specify:

+each attributed member.
 The PASSE may then utilize qualified relatives or guardians to provide the services.
-Individuals will need to be credentialed through the PASSE and meet the minimum qualifications established in Waiver.
-Ope have qualified to provide services as specified in Appendix C-1/C-3.
-Specify the controls that are employed to ensure that payments are made only for services rendered.
-Other policy.
-Specify: Relatives/guardians may provide CES Waiver services; however, the state does not pay relatives or guardians directly.
-Instead, the State pays the PASSE a per member per month (PMPM) prospective capitation payment for each attributed member.
-The PASSE may then utilize qualified relatives or guardians to provide the services.
-To individuals will need to be credentialed through the PASSE and meet the minimum qualifications established in Waiver.
-The Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers.
+These individuals will need to be credentialed through the PASSE and meet the minimum qualifications established in this Waiver.

+f.
+Open Enrollment of Providers.
+Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: